Nosen92/maskin-flipdot/README.md

 ## Hardware

 This library is tested with a MAX485 module for converting the TTL serial signals to RS-485.
+Serial communication has been tested and confirmed working using: Raspberry Pi (see hookup diagram below), USB-to-TTL dongles with CP2102 chipsets, and Wemos D1 mini with CH340 chipsets.

 <p align="center">
   <img src="schematic.png" width="33%" height="33%">